New Napier bar apologises after telling knitting group to rethink booking

-A Napier bar has apologised after a knitting group was told to rethink their booking at their newly opened central city venue.
+A Napier bar has apologised after a knitting group was told to rethink their booking at the newly-opened central city venue.

-In a post through social media on Monday after, The Knit Nook announced that they were cancelling their Tuesday booking at Good George Napier Taphouse after a call from the bar’s staff informing them that “knitting is not the vibe we are going for”.
+In a post through social media on Monday afternoon, The Knit Nook announced they were cancelling their Tuesday booking at Good George Napier Taphouse after a call from the bar’s staff informing them that “knitting is not the vibe we are going for”.

 “If someone brought a deck of cards or a board game it would be seen as normal but because of their perception of who should be in a tap house we are not welcome to knit there so I cancelled our bookings.
 I don’t even know what to say other than knitters are magical and they can’t handle our awesomeness,” the post said.